Vai Toutai: 2013

 Toutai played for Parramatta's NYC team in 2011 and 2012, scoring 12 tries in 29 games.

-In round 2 of the 2013 NRL season, Toutai made his NRL debut for the Eels against the Canterbury-Bankstown Bulldogs, replacing injured winger Ken Sio in the Eels 20-16 loss at ANZ Stadium.
-In his next match in round 3 against the Wests Tigers, Toutai scored his NRL first try in the Eels 31-18 loss at Leichhardt Oval.
+In round 2 of the 2013 NRL season, Toutai made his NRL debut for the Eels against the Canterbury-Bankstown Bulldogs, replacing injured winger Ken Sio in the Eels 20–16 loss at ANZ Stadium.
+In his next match in round 3 against the Wests Tigers, Toutai scored his NRL first try in the Eels 31–18 loss at Leichhardt Oval.
 Toutai finished off his debut year with him playing in 15 matches and scoring 4 tries (16p) as the club finished last on the table for a second consecutive year.

 2014

 On 14 February 2014, Toutai was selected in the Eels inaugural 2014 NRL Auckland Nines squad.
-In round 1 against the New Zealand Warriors, Toutai scored a hat-trick in the Eels 36-16 win at Parramatta Stadium.
+In round 1 against the New Zealand Warriors, Toutai scored a hat-trick in the Eels 36–16 win at Parramatta Stadium.
 On 5 June 2014, Toutai extended his contract with the Eels for a further 3 years till the end of the 2017 NRL season.
-On the 19 July 2014, Toutai dropped the ball over the line twice in a 32-12 defeat by South Sydney.
-In round 23 against the Canterbury-Bankstown Bulldogs at ANZ Stadium, Toutai was the centre of the Eels controversial 18-16 loss after Toutai received a pass from the Eels ball boy after halfback Chris Sandow kicked a 40/20 then Toutai passing the ball to Sandow to race over to score the winning try for the Eels but was disallowed after the ball boy didn't place the ball on the ground.
+On 19 July 2014, Toutai dropped the ball over the line twice in a 32–12 defeat by South Sydney.
+In round 23 against the Canterbury-Bankstown Bulldogs at ANZ Stadium, Toutai was the centre of the Eels controversial 18–16 loss after Toutai received a pass from the Eels ball boy after halfback Chris Sandow kicked a 40/20 then Toutai passing the ball to Sandow to race over to score the winning try for the Eels but was disallowed after the ball boy didn't place the ball on the ground.
 Toutai finished off the Eels 2014 season having played in 10 matches and scoring 8 tries.
 On 16 October 2014, he was named in the Tonga squad to play against the Papua New Guinea national rugby league team in Lae.
-He played on the wing in Tonga's 32-18 loss.
+He played on the wing in Tonga's 32–18 loss.

 2015

-Toutai appeared in two matches for the Eels in the 2015 season.
+Toutai appeared in two matches for the Parramatta club in the 2015 season.